asherbender/bayesian-linear-model/README.rst

 The bottom subplot shows the noisy sine data (black dots) and predictions from the model (solid red line), including a 95% confidence bound (dashed red line).
+The background intensity plot illustrates the posterior likelihood of data in the model.
 The model used in the bottom plot is the model recommended in the top plot.

 The code used to produce this figure is provided in the `Example
 <https://github.com/asherbender/bayesian-linear-model#example>`_ section.